SAP/cf-nodejs-logging-support/docs/sample-apps/index.md

 ## cf-nodejs-shoutboard

-To get a better understanding of how this library can be used to log request and message logs in actual Node.js applications take a look at our [cf-node-shoutboard](https://github.com/SAP/cf-nodejs-logging-support/tree/master/sample/cf-nodejs-shoutboard).
+To get a better understanding of how this library can be used to write request and message logs in actual Node.js applications take a look at our [cf-node-shoutboard](https://github.com/SAP/cf-nodejs-logging-support/tree/master/sample/cf-nodejs-shoutboard).
 The application hosts a simple shoutboard and can be deployed on Cloud Foundry.

 ## winston-sample